Love Me Tender (EP)

 Love Me Tender is an EP by Elvis Presley, containing the four songs from the motion picture of the same name.
 It was released by RCA Victor in November 1956.

-The EP peaked at #9 on Top Pop Albums chart with sales of over 600,000, as well as making it to #35 on the singles chart.
+The EP peaked at No. 9 on Top Pop Albums chart with sales of over 600,000, as well as making it to No. 35 on the singles chart.
 It was simultaneously certified Gold and Platinum by the Recording Industry Association of America on March 27, 1992.

 Background

 The film was originally intended to be a straight acting role for Presley, but due to the popularity of the single "Love Me Tender" and Colonel Tom Parker's desire to promote Presley's films with a soundtrack and vice versa, four songs were added to the film.
 Parker would very seldom deviate from this formula for the remainder of Presley's film career.

 Instead of a full long-playing album soundtrack, for Love Me Tender the four songs appearing in the film were released as an extended-play or E.P. seven-inch 45 RPM record on RCA Victor, Love Me Tender, catalog EPA 4006, during November 1956.